Origins, history, style: everything you need to know about streetwear

 Streetwear: marker of a generation?

-More than any other style, streetwear transcends social classes .
+More than any other style, streetwear transcends social classes. .

-How to adopt streetwear style?
+How to adopt the streetwear style?

 The cap is enough to give a more street side to this biker look.

 • Adopt beautiful sneakers, the true foundation of streetwear.
 The plurality of existing brands and models gives you a varied choice.
-If I advise you to acquire basics (the eternal white sneakers) first, you can then move on to more original pieces.
+If I advise you to acquire basics (the eternal white sneakers) at first, you can then move on to more original pieces.

 Layering is an interesting solution to add depth to the look.